Zeuskartik/MediaSliderView/README.md

     }
 }
 ```
-2).Add the gradle dependency in the build.gradle file.
+2).
+Add the gradle dependency in the build.gradle file.

 Note: Replace Tag with the current version.